dieshuu/dieshu-about-me/README.md

 ## Hey!
 I'm Diego 👋

-* 🎓 Engineering Student @ Texas A&M University
+* 🎓 Student @ Texas A&M University
-* 👉🏻 Pursuing Computer Engineering
+* 👉🏻 Pursuing a BS in Electrical Engineering
-* 💻 Interested in data science, software engineering, and machine learning
+* 💻 Interested in data science, software/hardware engineering, machine learning, and more